gdsge/gdsge.github.io/_sources/example/Mendoza2010/Mendoza2010.rst.txt

 Though the model can be directly solved over the natural state space (capital, bond) using the toolbox, practically it is sometimes difficult to determine the feasible state space over which an equilibrium exists.
 For example,  in the current context, given capital stock, an economy too much in debt may not be able to find feasible allocations.
-This suggests that the lower bound of bond depends on the capital stock and the feasible state space is non-square.
-We demonstrate how such model can solved with state transformation and implicit state transition functions, without the hassel of determining the feasible exogeneous state space ex-ante.
+This suggests that the lower bound of bond depends on the capital stock and the feasible state space is not a simple box.
+We demonstrate how such a model can solved with state transformation and implicit state transition functions, without the hassle of determining the feasible endogeneous state space ex-ante.

 .. _Mendoza2010:
 ===============
 The Model
 ===============

 There is a single consumption good.
-Preference reads
+The inter-temporal expected utility is given by

 .. math::